 Both of these base prices are for non-bundled units, but they do include:

 - WhiskerCare™ 1-Year Warranty

 - Free shipping in the United States (excluding AK, HI, PR)

-Due to the success of our previous Litter-Robot review, Whisker invited us to join their affiliate program, which allows us to offer readers a discount of $25.00 off.
-This discount is good on new models only, not reconditioned units.
+Due to the success of our previous Litter-Robot review, Whisker invited us to join their affiliate program, which allows us to offer readers $25.00 off.
+This is good on new models only, not reconditioned units.